The situation today, and my perspective of being out there...

 Zimbabwe has been isolated from the rest of the world for the past 20 years.

-survive the crash of tobacco sales that hit the country in the mid 70s through
+Tom Blomefield, tobacco farmer, shifted his farm into an arts community tosurvive the crash of tobacco sales that hit the country in the mid 70s through

 sanctions.
 This act made many local farm workers convert their hands to